COVID -19 Clinic Changes

 What this means for your appointment:

-When you arrive for your appointment, please stay in your car and call our main phone number.
+When you arrive for your appointment, please stay in your car and call our main phone number, or check in on the Pet Pro Connect App.
 Our receptionists will let our staff know you are here, and will pass the phone to one of our doctors or technicians who will be working with your animal(s) that day.
 They will then ask you some questions about their medical history and the reason for your visit.
 One of our staff members will come outside to get your animal during or after this call.
 When our staff comes out to take your animal, please remember to:

 - Wear a mask - our staff will be near you, and we want to keep everyone as safe as possible